LonaDB/JavaScript-Client/README.md

-# LunaDB-Client
+# LonaDB-Client

-This is the JavaScript Client for [LunaDB](https://github.com/LonaDB/Server)
+This is the JavaScript Client for [LonaDB](https://github.com/LonaDB/Server)

 LunaDB is my 3rd attempt in creating my own "database".
 Please keep in mind that this is a early prototype.